davidgatti/How-to-Understand-Streams-in-NodeJS/README.md

 # Understanding Buffers in NodeJS

-This is another article in a series of demystifying big words in computer programming.
-And the next word is Streams.
+This is another article in a series of articles where I try to demystify big words in computer programming.
+And the next big word that I want to tackle is the Streams concept.

-The good thing is that they are very simple to understand and thus this article is going way shorter then the previous ones.

 # What is a Stream

 Before we move to some code, lets answer the basic questions, what is a Stream... a stream is a "infinite" flow of data.
-It is the opposite to an array for example, where an array have a predefined size.
+For example, it is the opposite to an array, where an array have a predefined size.
 You can add new elements to an array, but you can always ask how many of them there are.
-Where with a stream you can't even if you know the size.
+Where with a stream you don't know when the data will stop flowing.

-Say what? you know the size but you can't query for it?
+# If reading a file is a stream, then I know the size.

 Lets put it differently: when you open a stream, you are going to work with small chunks of data.
 For example in my case, with NodeJS under macOS it is around 65,536 bytes.
 If you open a file that is for example 1GB of data. your code will actually process 65,536 bytes at the time.
 The whole file won't be loaded in memory.